 Theodore's work, a colorful portrait of Audrey Hepburn in full Breakfast At Tiffany’s iconic LBD glamour, hangs prominently in the living room.
 “Audrey Hepburn is my idol,” Dobrev beams.
 “I wanted to have a raw, distressed vibe to add a little roughness to the traditional living room set up.
 Punk it up a little bit.”
 We think Holly Golightly would approve of such a break with convention.

 The fireplace proved a joint collaboration.
 Consort lobbied to paint the structure black.
 One idea entirely Dobrev’s own was to line the inside with glass.
 “I’m from Canada,” she says, “I come from cold weather.
 I thought, ‘I’m in L.A. now.
 It’s hot.
 I’m not going to use the fireplace.’
 It was my idea to get antique mirror and put candles inside.
 They reflect off the backboard so beautifully.
 It really came together quite well.
 It’s a big hit while entertaining.”

 The most extensive construction work occurred in the kitchen.
 “The original kitchen used was wood floors, black countertops and silver accessories.
 We gutted the whole thing.
 Mat and Brandon had the idea to do herringbone white floors with brass and copper hardware.
 The banquette nook we built.”

 The open flow and inviting décor prove ideal for entertaining, a goal of Dobrev’s.
 “I entertain quite a bit, whether it’s game nights, dinner parties, or just cooking at home.
 When the house isn’t filled with friends, I want to feel comfortable,” she tells us.
 “I’m not a super-modern aesthetic person.
 I feel it’s cold.
 When I see a modern couch, I don’t necessarily want to sit on it.
 I want to appreciate it as art.”

-An original, oversized black and white painting of a film camera X-ray by Dobrev's mother, Michaela Constantine, hangs above the actress’s favorite piece of furniture in the home, a Restoration Hardware Cloud Sofa.
+An original, oversize black-and-white painting of a film camera X-ray by Dobrev's mother, Michaela Constantine, hangs above the actress’s favorite piece of furniture in the home, a Restoration Hardware Cloud Sofa.
 “I watch a lot of movies.
 I’ve dedicated an entire room to it.
 You sit on this couch and don’t leave for three days.
 It is the most comfortable couch I have ever encountered.”